-Shalfleet Quay is another good spot to enter the water, but there’s also several opportunities to launch just off the local roads.
+Shalfleet Quay is another good spot to enter the water, but several opportunities to launch just off the local roads are also available.

 Don’t worry if you left your sea kayak at home!
-Providing you have a qualified member of your team, you can hire all the gear at Sea Kayaking Isle of Wight.
+Providing you have a qualified team member, you can hire all the gear at Sea Kayaking Isle of Wight.

 Birdwatching at Newtown National Nature Reserve